Kunlavut Vitidsarn: 2024: Olympic silver

-2025: Asian Championships title and World Number 1
+2025: Asian Championships title and world number 1

 A good start shown by Kunlavut in the beginning of the 2025 BWF World Tour, when he reached the quarter-finals at the Malaysia Open.
 Despite an early loss at the India Open, he went on to win the Indonesia Masters.
 In April, Kunlavut beat Lu Guangzu in the Asian Championships and become the first ever men's singles title winner from Thailand.
 He then reached a peak ranking of number 2 in the BWF World rankings released on 15 April 2025.
-Kunlavut solidify his form by winning his home tournament, Thailand Open in his favoured three sets match against Anders Antonsen.
+Kunlavut solidify his form by winning his home tournament, Thailand Open in his favoured three games match against Anders Antonsen.
 In June, Kunlavut won the Singapore Open in dominating fashion against Lu Guangzu.
 His excellent performance in Singapore Open shot himself up into the number one in men's singles ranking, thus becoming the first Thais ever to achieve such honour in the history.
 Later in the year, Kunlavut lost in the final of Arctic Open to Chou Tien-chen.

+2026

+Kunlavut started the season by winning the Malaysia Open in straight games against Shi Yuqi who had to retired due to the right shoulder injury.
+He became the first Thai player to win the Malaysia Open in 68 years.
+In April, Kunlavut was on a mission to defend his Asian Championship but lost out to Ayush Shetty in three games.